 Private School Jobs

 The majority of English teachers in South Korea work at private language schools and academies, famously known as hagwons.
-Private language schools & academies often provide supplementary English classes to children or adults after usual school or business hours.
+Private language schools and academies often provide supplementary English classes to children or adults after usual school or business hours.

 Here are just some of the differences between working in a public school compared to a private language school: